-D
+ullerence

 Full Matched Std.
 Dif.

 Age 67.35 67.73 -0.02

-Sex (Female=1) 53.81% 54.57% -0.01
+Female (%) 53.81 54.57 -0.01

 EDIP2 0.012 0.007 0.30

 CHMR 0.040 0.037 0.05

 COPS2 45.07 44.92 0.00

 LAPS2 73.25 72.41 0.02

-5. System level effect of proactive admissions
+5. System Level Effect of Proactive Admissions

 Thus far, we have focused on the impact of ICU transfer on individual patients of varying EDIP2 risk levels.
 Our empirical findings provide evidence that such transfers could improve patient outcomes (reducing mortality risk and LOS) and the magnitude of the impact varies depending on a patient's severity.
 Given these improvements in patient outcomes, it is conceivable that proactively admitting patients may reduce ICU congestion.
-However, given the limited ICU resources, physicians naturally have concerns about needlessly creating ICU demand.
+However, given the limited ICU resources, physicians naturally have concerns about need-lessly creating ICU demand.
 Specifically, by proactively transferring patients 'before they really need it', the near-term ICU congestion will increase, which could create access issues for other, more critical patients who may arrive in the near future.
 However, if this patient will ultimately need ICU care later and will require increased resources, the short-term increase in congestion could have long-term benefits.
 It remains to understand which scenario is more likely to occur.
 To do this, we utilize a simulation model to examine the system level impact of proactive ICU admissions on patient flow and patient outcomes.

 5.1.
-Model of patient flows
+Model of Patient Flows